Marcia Y. Riggs

-Marcia Y. Riggs is an American author, the J. Erskine Love Professor of Christian Ethics, and the Director of ThM Program at Columbia Theological Seminary, a womanist theologian, and a recognized authority on the black woman’s club movement of the nineteenth century.
-She was one of six Luce Scholars named by the Association of Theological Schools in the United States and Canada (ATS) and The Henry Luce Foundation, Inc. as Henry Luce III Fellows in Theology for 2017-2018.
+Marcia Y. Riggs is an American author, the J. Erskine Love Professor of Christian Ethics, and the Director of ThM Program at Columbia Theological Seminary, a womanist theologian, and a recognized authority on the black woman's club movement of the nineteenth century.
+She was one of six Luce Scholars named by the Association of Theological Schools in the United States and Canada (ATS) and The Henry Luce Foundation, Inc. as Henry Luce III Fellows in Theology for 2017–2018.

 Education

-Riggs graduated cum laude from Randolph-Macon Woman's College, Lynchburg, VA, in 1980 with a Bachelor of Arts in Religion.
-She then proceeded with her education to Yale Divinity School, New Haven, CT, where she graduated with a Master of Divinity in 1983.
+Riggs graduated cum laude from Randolph-Macon Woman's College, Lynchburg, Virginia, in 1980 with a Bachelor of Arts degree in Religion.
+She then proceeded with her education to Yale Divinity School, New Haven, Connecticut, where she graduated with a Master of Divinity degree in 1983.
 In 1991, she earned her Doctor of Philosophy in Religion (Ethics) from Vanderbilt University, Nashville, TN.

 Career

 Riggs began working at Vanderbilt University as a teaching assistant in 1985 and later a teaching fellow.
 She soon moved to Drew University Theological School-Madison in New Jersey, where she fulfilled the position of Instructor and Assistant Professor of Religion and Society.
-She has also taught at Pacific School of Religion in Berkeley, CA, in 1995, and Lutheran School of Theology at Chicago in 2005–2006.
+She has also taught at Pacific School of Religion in Berkeley, California, in 1995, and Lutheran School of Theology at Chicago in 2005–2006.
 At the Lutheran School of Theology at Chicago she was a Co-Teacher and ACTS Doctor of Ministry in Preaching.
 At Columbia Theological Seminary she is the J. Erskine Love Professor of Christian Ethics and also holds the position of Director of the ThM Program.
-She has also worked outside of academics as an Associate Minister at Hemphill African Methodist Episcopal Zion Church in Summerville, Georgia.
+She has also worked outside of academics as an Associate Minister at Hemphill African Methodist Episcopal Zion Church in Summerville, Georgia, and is an ordained minister in the AME Zion tradition.

-Riggs is the President and Founder of Still Waters: A Center for Ethical Formation and Practices, Inc., a Not-for-Profit Educational Organization in Stone Mountain, GA.
+Riggs is the President and Founder of Still Waters: A Center for Ethical Formation and Practices, Inc., a Not-for-Profit Educational Organization in Stone Mountain, Georgia.
 She is also the Chair of the North American Doctoral Fellows Selection Committee for Fund for Theological Education, as well as previously the Chair of Womanist Approaches to Religion and Society Group for American Academy of Religion.

 Riggs has developed an ethical theory and practice called "religious ethical mediation".
 Religious ethical mediation prepares leaders to address religion, conflict, and violence in a transformative manner.

+Riggs is the author of several books, including Plenty Good Room: Women Versus Male Power in the Black Church (Cleveland, Ohio: The Pilgrim Press, 2003), which has been listed as one of 40 essential books that are foundational for understanding the Black Church.
+She has also published numerous scholarly articles and lectures.